Afro-Brazilian music

-Afro-Brazilian music' consists of a mixture of musical and cultural influences from Sub-Saharan Africa, Portugal, and on a smaller scale, Amerindian music, creating a large variety of styles.
+Afro-Brazilian music consists of a mixture of musical and cultural influences from Sub-Saharan Africa, Portugal, and on a smaller scale, Amerindian music, creating a large variety of styles.
 Lyrics, instruments, and even melodies often have connections to African culture and even influence culture and music in other countries today.
 It is strongly influenced by African rhythms.
-The most well known sub-genres of Afro-Brazilian musical genres are Samba, Marabaixo, maracatu, ijexá, coco, jongo, carimbó, lambada, maxixe, and maculelê.
+The most well known sub-genres of Afro-Brazilian musical genres are samba, marabaixo, maracatu, ijexá, coco, jongo, carimbó, lambada, maxixe, and maculelê.

 Like every other part of the American continent where there were African slaves, music made by Afro-descendants was initially neglected and marginalized, until they gained their reputation at the beginning of the 20th century and became extremely popular in contemporary culture.
-This breakthrough came in part from the unique instruments that are used in Afro-Brazilian music including Afoxé, Agogô, Alfaia, Atabaque, Berimbau, and Tambor.
+This breakthrough came in part from the unique instruments that are used in Afro-Brazilian music including afoxé, agogô, alfaia, atabaque, berimbau, and tambor.

-Nearly all Brazilian music is influenced by traces of Afro-Brazilian music, so much so that Letieres Leite, an Afro-Brazilian artist, claims that all Brazilian music is Afro-Brazilian.
+Nearly all Brazilian music is influenced by traces of Afro-Brazilian music, so much so that Afro-Brazilian artist Letieres Leite says that all Brazilian music is Afro-Brazilian.

 Musicians

 There are many artists that influenced the Afro-Brazilian music and culture.
-Gilberto Gil is one of the most well-known Afro-Brazilian artists not only because of his award-winning music, but also because of his political activism.
-In his career he won two Grammys in the Best World Music Album category and received seven Grammy nominations.
+Gilberto Gil is one of the most well-known Afro-Brazilian artists, not only because of his award-winning music, but also because of his political activism.
+In his career, he won two Grammys in the Best World Music Album category and received seven Grammy nominations.
 Other popular artists and groups include Pixinguinha, Abigail Moura, Nei Lopes, Agnaldo Timóteo, Racionais MC's and many more.
 These artists play many different genres including, but not limited to, samba, rap, jazz, rock, funk, reggae, and disco.
 Afro-Brazilian music was influenced by African instruments, rhythms, cultures, and beliefs that are still present in the day-to-day culture of Brazil.